Tsum Valley Trek

 Day 01: Arrive in Kathmandu

-Upon arrival in Kathmandu, you will be greeted by a representative from Manaslu Tours who will transfer you to your hotel.
-To start your journey on a high note, we will be hosted for a welcome dinner in the evening, featuring authentic Nepalese cuisine and a warm welcome drink.
+A representative from Manaslu Tours will welcome you upon your arrival in Kathmandu and drive you to your hotel.
+To start your journey on a high note, we will host a welcome dinner in the evening featuring authentic Nepalese cuisine and a warm welcome drink.

 Day 02: Full day City Tour in Kathmandu Valley

-• SWOYAMBHUNATH, also known as the monkey temple, is climbed by a long set of steps and has great views of Kathmandu.
+• SWOYAMBHUNATH , also referred to as the monkey temple, is accessible by a steep set of steps and offers stunning views of Kathmandu.

 • KATHMANDU DURBAR SQUARE, which is one of the old capitals of the Kathmandu valley, has a blend of Hindu and Buddhist temples